 The Reality: Quite the contrary.
 Data shows odds of success are highest for founders aged 35 and above.
 It is because you have acquired critical business and interpersonal skills and some funds to allow you to take bigger risks.
 However, never forget age is never a limit.
 If you have the entrepreneurial fire within you, it is not too early nor too late to begin.

 Myth #28: You are too old to be an entrepreneur.

 The Reality: We love this quote by Henry Ford.
 “Whether you think you can or you can’t — you are right.”
 When it comes to age, whether you think you are too old to start or at the perfect age — you are right!

 Myth #29: You need to know how to code to build a tech product.

 The Reality: Technical know-how by itself doesn’t make your business successful.
-There are people you can partner up with or zero-code solutions among a lot of SaaS tools that are getting more user friendly by the day.
-Make up for your lack of technical understanding, by understanding commerce, markets, demand and user behaviour really well.
+There are people you can partner up with or zero-code solutions among many SaaS tools that are getting more user friendly by the day.
+Make up for your lack of technical understanding by understanding commerce, markets, demand and user behaviour really well.

-Myth #30: You can be successful if your investors, employees, and customers think you are.
+Myth #30: You can succeed if your investors, employees, and customers think you are.

 The Reality: Only the “market” will decide if you are successful or not.
 Everything else is static noise.